kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This can dramatically improve large automated refactors.

-## Skills Can Turn Migration Guides Into Procedures
+## Skills Can Turn Migration Guides Into Procedures { #skills-turn-migration-guides }

 A migration guide explains: